Estate Planning for Parents

 Financial and Investment Accounts:

-Failing to put together an estate plan often leads to chaos, unnecessary costs and taxes, potential hurt feelings, delays in the distribution of assets, and even unexpected outcomes after death.
-For example, if your parents hold some assets in joint tenancy with a child who lives nearby but does not include other children, the distribution of the asset becomes distorted.
-When a joint tenancy is used instead of an estate planning tool like a trust, adult children left behind will be offended as a result of the parents’ asset distribution.
+Lack of an estate plan frequently results in disarray, extra expenditures and taxes, the possibility of damaged feelings, delays in the distribution of assets, and even unforeseen outcomes after death.
+The distribution of the asset is distorted, for instance, if your parents hold some assets in joint tenancy with a kid who lives nearby but excludes other children.
+When a joint tenancy is used as an estate planning instrument rather than a trust, the adult children who are left behind will be hurt by how the parents divide their assets.

-We’re Here to Help
+We’re Ready to Assist

-Do not let fear or discomfort keep you from sitting down and having this important estate planning conversation with your parents.
+Do not let fear or discomfort keep you from sitting down and having this important estate-planning conversation with your parents.
 As estate planning attorneys, we can give you and your parents advice on what options are available to them so that their wishes are followed upon their death.
 Contact Hudack Law today at (877) 314-4309 Toll-free, please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab).